Stuff We Sell

 Comments

-By: Matt Falconer about 8 years ago
+By: Matt Falconer over 8 years ago

 I originally bought the CD in Ottawa at Shawn Scallen's old record store, End Hits, 9 or 10 years ago.
 The album is fantastic, it gets better with age too.
 Well worth the exchange/shipping for any other CDNs thinking of getting the vinyl (which, by the way, everyone should do before it's gone)!